kuzzleio/documentation-old/src/kuzzle-dsl/operands/bool.md

 {{{since "1.0.0"}}}

-A filter matching documents matching boolean combinations of other queries.
+Returns documents matching a combinations of filters.

 This operand accepts the following attributes: